 Enrollment is complete when the parent and the Child Development staff have determined the program is an appropriate learning environment for the child.
 Difficulty in adjusting to the school setting may require exploring options available to meet the child's needs.
-Every enrollment is on a trial basis contingent upon the child's favorable adjustment.
 A child's first school experience should be positive.
 Parents are required to bring their child to the center for an Orientation and "introduction" and to build confidence for the child's first day on his/her own.
+We will work with the parent and student to allow every opportunity for their school experience to be a positive one.